-These weeklong residential workshops immerse students in very different learning environments.
+These residential workshops immerse students in very different learning environments:

 Graduates enjoy the unique opportunity to experience sustainability first-hand through two modules delivered at this world-class attraction and social enterprise.

-Comprehensive online learning, through the MSc’s dedicated website, allows graduates to deepen their understanding of the subject areas – and to take part from anywhere in the country.
+Comprehensive online learning, through the MSc’s new dedicated virtual learning environment, allows graduates to deepen their understanding of sustainability – and to study from anywhere in the world.

 A work placement

-Supported by Change Agents UK, this is a practical opportunity for students to learn how to apply their new skills in a real, work-based setting.
+Supported by the Global Sustainability Institute, this is a practical opportunity for students to learn how to apply their new skills in a real, work-based setting.